Category Archives: Holy Roman Empire Royals

 Joseph at the age of six; Credit – Wikipedia

-Joseph was educated by Karl Theodor Otto, Prince of Salm, who was also Leopold I’s Oberhofmeister, the head of the imperial court and household, and also the first privy councilor, a position similar to a prime minister.
+Joseph was educated by Karl Theodor Otto, Prince of Salm, Leopold I’s Oberhofmeister, the head of the imperial court and household, and also the first privy councilor, a position similar to a prime minister.
 When Joseph succeeded his father, Karl Theodor Otto remained Oberhofmeister and first privy councilor.
 Joseph was studious, multi-talented, and very intelligent.
 In 1687, Leopold I, Holy Roman Emperor gave his nine-year-old son the Kingdom of Hungary, one of the Habsburg hereditary lands, to rule over.
 In 1690, Joseph was elected King of the Romans, meaning he would be elected the next Holy Roman Emperor.

 Joseph’s wife Wilhelmine Amalie of Brunswick-Lüneburg; Credit – Wikipedia